heike/DIB-Hamby/figshare/README.md

 ### LICENSING

-*This section should include a statement on how other people can access, reuse, and/or redistribute the data, i.e. licensing information.
-Template language for CC-BY and CC-0 licenses are included below, delete the license information that does not apply.*

 This work is licensed under the Creative Commons Attribution (CC-BY) 4.0 International License.
 For more information visit: [https://creativecommons.org/licenses/by/4.0 ](https://creativecommons.org/licenses/by/4.0)

-This work is licensed under the Creative Commons Universal Public Domain Dedication (CC0 1.0) License.
-For more information visit: [https://creativecommons.org/publicdomain/zero/1.0/ ](https://creativecommons.org/publicdomain/zero/1.0/)